STDSLab/Visualizing-Brain-Surface-Data/README.md

-# VISUALIZATION OF BRAIN SURFACE DATA
+# Visualizing Brain Surface Data

 This package provides the functionality of visualizing data on a standard brain surface.
 This package leverages brain visualization functionality available in the connectome workbench made available as part of the Human Connectome Project [1].